 After Federation in 1901, the Government of South Australia seemed determined to relinquish their responsibilities and ownership of the Northern Territory.
 It was agreed that the newly-formed Commonwealth of Australia take control and it was eventually decided to split the Northern Territory into North Australia and Central Australia.
 The ‘Northern Australia Act’ was subsequently assented to on 04 June 1926 and Section 47 says it all:

-However, it was not until 1930 that the Commonwealth Government resumed one square mile from the Newcastle Waters Pastoral Lease for the town site.
+It was not until 1930 that the Commonwealth Government resumed one square mile from the Newcastle Waters Pastoral Lease for the town site.
 The town was surveyed and saw the eventual establishment of the Junction Hotel, a general store, police station (already in existence from around 1914), church, an airport featuring a Qantas service and a Post Office.
 In (circa) 1934, Jones Store opened.
 This early-established business served as a general store, butchery, bakery and poultry business.
 Now owned by the National Trust, Jones Store has been faithfully restored by its hard-working volunteers.
 It represents a shining example of heritage preservation in such a (now) remote location.

 The fate of both North Australia and Central Australia lasted but 5 years when in 1931, the ‘Northern Territory’ was re-established with its Administration still domiciled in Darwin.
 In the mid 1930’s, due to the imminent threat (or fear) of invasion, the progressive construction of the north-south road between Darwin and Alice Springs commenced.
 Resultant from the ongoing Japanese bombing of Darwin and Northern Australia, which commenced on the 19 February 1942, the north-south road was hastily upgraded and progressively sealed and was renamed the Stuart Highway in 1943.